 - Publications about the Newberry Local and Family History Collections

 Programs and Additional Support

-Researchers may wish to acquaint themselves with our Rights and Reproductions and Interlibrary Loan policies for information about requesting photocopies of materials from the Newberry and elsewhere.
+Researchers may wish to acquaint themselves with our Rights and Reproductions and Interlibrary Loan policies for information about requesting photocopies of Newberry materials.
 The Newberry’s affiliate status with FamilySearch enables registered readers to access some restricted content on FamilySearch.org.
 For help in accessing FamilySearch content, as well as for help in hiring a genealogy researcher, see Referrals.
 Contact a Librarian for assistance with research questions, or plan Research Visits and Group Visits for Genealogists.

 The Newberry also offers an assortment of programs that may be of use to genealogical researchers.
 See Programs for Genealogists to learn more about upcoming lectures and workshops.
 See our Adult Education Seminars or browse Seminars by Subject for more programs which may aid the genealogical researcher.

 Learn more about how to Donate Books and Materials to the Local and Family History Collection.